gsarti/grote/README.md

 ## Demo example

 An online GroTE demo is available at [https://grote-app.hf.space](https://grote-app.hf.space).
-The demo will log events to the private repository [grote/grote-logs](https://huggingface.co/datasets/grote/grote-logs).
+You can use `admin` as a login code, and upload one of the files in [assets/examples](assets/examples/en_it.txt) for the editing.
+The demo will log events to the repository [grote/grote-logs](https://huggingface.co/datasets/grote/grote-logs).

 ## Running GroTE locally